SirIndubitable/mcu-calendar/README.md

    - MCU media needs Marvel Studios as a production company
    - MCU Adjacent movies need Marvel Entertainment as a production company
    - DCEU movies need to have DC Films as a production company
-   - Star Wars shows need to have Lucas Films as a production company, and "Star Wars" as a keyword
+   - Star Wars shows need to have Lucas Films as a production company, and "Star Wars Universe" as a keyword

 <!-- ACKNOWLEDGMENTS -->